Thomas Bissen

 Career aspirations

-After I earn my PhD, I want to become a post-doctoral fellow at a leading clinical research center.
+After I earn my PhD, I want to become a postdoctoral fellow at a leading clinical research center.
 I then want to establish my own research laboratory focused on cerebrovascular and cardiovascular health.

 Advice for anyone considering graduate school